landonroxypal-repo/TCES-203-CPP-Project/README.md

 # Reflection Paragraph
     - What was the most challenging part?
+        - The most challenging part was writing the code to clear the cin buffer when we enter invalid input.
+The other hard part was figuring out how to get different parts of the code to compile based on what we want the code to do.
     - What did you learn about C++ and software design from this project?
+        -One of the main things that we learned in this code is how to set up the code to compile differently based on what was needed.
+This was seen when we use the #ifdef derictive throughout the code and defined different macros in the command line.